Extremal problems and the combinatorics of sumsets: Oscillations

 \section{Oscillations}

-We can extend the notion of minimal basis and maximal nonbasis by considering finite sets of integers with more than one element.
+We can extend the notion of minimal basis and maximal nonbasis by considering perturbations of a set $A$ of nonnegative integers by a finite set $F$ of integers with more than one element.
 Let $A$ be an asymptotic basis of order 2, and let $F$ be a subset of $A$.
 The set $A$ is \emph{$r$-minimal} if $A\setminus F$ is an asymptotic basis if $|F| < r$ and an asymptotic nonbasis if $|F| \geq r$.
 An asymptotic basis $A$ is $\aleph_0$-minimal if $A\setminus F$ is a basis if $F$ is finite and a nonbasis if $F$ is infinite.